ii-pewpewpew-ii/hack-ai/README.md

 ### 📜 Run the project

-* Create another terminal with the same path and enter the following commands.
-  #### Run this before running frontend.py

 * Create another terminal with the project root directory and enter the following commands.
 Ensure that the poetry virtual environment is activated.

   ```